 Our Failure Competition Starts Today

-If you were at our Hall of Fame Event a few weeks ago, you saw a video featuring one of our honorees, Mayor Ken Bradley who is also CEO of Florida Hospital, Winter Park.
+At out Hall of Fame event in February, we featured a video of our alum Mayor Ken Bradley who is also CEO of Florida Hospital, Winter Park.
 The video starts out with Ken saying the following: “I came to UCF as a failure and left a success.”
 Ken had seen his dream to enter medical school dashed, but found his future at UCF.
-He has gone on to great things.
+He has gone on to great things and know has doctors reporting to him!
 His achievements landed him in our Hall of Fame, a place where only 61 of our more than 50,000 alums have been recognized for their accomplishments.

 1. Each student in our capstone class is asked to write an essay on a failure they have experienced, how it transformed them, and what others can learn from their experience.

 4. Those winning entries are then sent to me.
-I will select three or four finalists.
+I will select three finalists.

 7. The winner will get a letter of recommendation from me along with a $500 cash prize.
 Second place will get $300, third place $200.